reallygoodcompany/reallygoodproject/index.md

 And yet, the object of RGF is not prevailing in one's own point- not in the slightest.
-Rather, it is intended to promote understanding, both of the self, and of others- to help mold one's own individual notions of value, worth and meaning, and to instill a sense of respect alternative perspectives.
-The community exhortation: to abhor the absolute, making no statements of fact, but instead, endeavoring that any and all conversation should reflect the fact of our limited reference frames.
+Rather, it is intended to promote understanding, both of the self, and of others- to help mold one's own individual notions of value, worth and meaning, and to instill a sense of respect for alternative perspectives.
+The community exhortation: to abhor the absolute, making no statements of fact, but instead, endeavoring that any and all conversation should reflect the fact of our limited frames of reference.